 To create a supportive learning environment in the Inclusion Unit.

-To support the production of individual student’s plans e.g. IEPs, PSPs, Behaviour Support Plans, etc.
+To support the production of individual student’s plans e.g. , PSPs, Behaviour Support Plans, etc.

 To promote positive behaviour management by modelling and suggesting effective strategies with students in class and around school, including during break and lunchtimes.